No Products in the Cart

 Choose exam room furniture that extends the warmth of the waiting room.
 For example, the seats should be comfortable and the lighting should not be overbearing.
 Finding the right balance between functionality and comfort is imperative.

-An office with a hospitality bar ALWAYS scores more points with patients.
+An office with a hospitality bar ALWAYS scores more points.

 An ideal dental office design enables smooth traffic flows for both staff and patients.
 This maximizes efficiency, and avoids human “traffic jams” that can happen during busy hours.
 The following design is a perfect example of the “X” design principle.
 Try to group exam rooms as close as possible to your sterilization area.
 The shorter distance to walk will be appreciated by your staff after a long day.
 A bad design that looks pretty, but is non-functional will wear on your nerves quickly.
 We often find ourselves in various discussions with designers and architects trying to explain why these designs should be put over their Architectural or design styles.
 Remember it’s your office, you have to work and live there!
 Design your work area first, don’t cut corners here.
 We design from the operatory forward, not from a design “theme” that takes priority over comfortable work space.